Like A Rolling Stone | Chords + Lyrics

 ||: C F | G | C F | G :|| to fade

-Like A Rolling Stone’s chords and progressions
+Like A Rolling Stone Chords: Learn the progressions

 Bob Dylan‘s masterpiece, Like A Rolling Stone, has chords that are completely diatonic to the key of C.